RetroShare/docs/docs/user-guide/interface.md

 ##News-Feed
 ![news feed interface](../img/interface/newsfeed.png "Newsfeed")

-The News Feed diplays the last events on your network, sorted by the time you received them.
+The News Feed displays the last events on your network, sorted by the time you received them.
 This gives you a summary of the activity of your friends.
 You can configure which events to show by pressing on [Options](../user-guide/settings/#notify).

 The various events shown are:

- - Connection attempts (useful to make friends with new people and cotnrol who's trying to reach you)
+ - Connection attempts (useful to make friends with new people and control who's trying to reach you)
  - Channel and Forum posts
  - New Channel and Forums you can subscribe to
  - Private messages from your friends